You have to be prepared while visiting Ireland for the first time. Start with these 17 tips and add your own as you go.

-Not going into all details (otherwise, this blog post would have no end), I have compiled a list of things one should know before visiting Ireland for the first time.
-It includes some tips on how to dress, how to get around and much more.
+Not going further into details (otherwise, this blog post would be too long), I have compiled a list of things one should know before visiting Ireland for the first time.
+It includes some tips on how to dress, how to get around, and much more.
 If you’re ready, let’s begin.

-HERE ARE 17 THINGS YOU SHOULD KNOW BEFORE VISITING IRELAND FOR THE FIRST TIME:
+THE 17 THINGS YOU SHOULD KNOW BEFORE VISITING IRELAND FOR THE FIRST TIME

 2. Bring different currencies when visiting the island of Ireland